Gladiators (1995 Australian TV series): Pursuit

 Two challengers race against each other over an obstacle course, chased by two gladiators.
-The challengers run first then the gladiators run three seconds later.
+The challengers run first then the gladiators run five seconds later.
 The course comprised a snake beam, hand ladder, wire bridge, two web traps, a high and low wall and a sprint finish.
 First challenger to finish the course scores 10 points, second five.
 If at any point the challenger gets tagged by the chasing gladiator, they score no points.
 If the challengers fail to complete certain parts of the course or knock over any part of the course (ie... coloured markers), they may be allocated penalties of 1 or 2 points per infringement.

 Pyramid

 Two challengers and two gladiators face each other on a giant pyramid.
 The challengers aim to reach the summit, whilst the gladiators aim to stop them by throwing the challengers down to the bottom.
 The first challenger to reach the top of the pyramid and push the button within 60 seconds would score 10 points.
 If the other challenger could make it in the remaining time, they would score 5.
 If a Gladiator attacks a challenger while they are on the bottom step or makes a tackle below the waist however, the challenger is awarded ten points even if they did not make it to the top.